 “The projects run the gamut,” says Brian Naess an instructor and co-coordinator of EcoStudio.
-“They fall well beyond what you would normally consider to be traditional sustainability or environment related projects.
-This summer we’ve got a student working with Circle K, another student working with Tanger Outlets.
-As companies get more and more sustainability related directives, they are looking to have students help them do some of the leg work.”
+“They fall well beyond what you would normally consider to be traditional sustainability or environment-related projects.
+This summer we’ve got a student working with Circle K, and another student working with Tanger Outlets.
+As companies get more and more sustainability-related directives, they are looking to have students help them do some of the leg work.”

 “The EcoStudio weekly sessions were a great experience because each week we had thoughtful themes and focuses,” says Ellie Wilkoff, a recent participant and intern.
 “We talked about big topics in the workplace, like women in the workforce.
 The themes were very important for us as we are all new worker bees.”

 The programming for the course builds upon itself, starting with learning how to interact professionally.
 The students learn how to build a resume and practice looking for jobs.
 They create cover letters and conduct mock interviews.
 Guest speakers offer guidance and advice, such as what it is like to be a woman in leadership.
 The experience culminates in a final presentation and reflection paper on their experience.

 On the internship side, students spend up to 10 hours per week working for an organization on various projects, which could also include conducting research or consulting.
 The student is placed with a mentor at the organization.